Comprehensive Economic Partnership Agreement between India and South Korea

-Negotiation and Establishment (2005 - 2009)
+Negotiation and Establishment (2005 – 2009)

-In January of 2005, both parties formed a Joint Study Group to assess the viability of a free trade agreement between the two nations.
+In January 2005, both parties formed a Joint Study Group to assess the viability of a free trade agreement between the two nations.
 During the following four years, the Joint Study Group studied the existing $7.1 billion trade between the two nations and negotiated a deal that paid respect to economic weaknesses and strengths of the markets in both nations.
 Rahul Khullar, the Indian Commerce Secretary and member of the Joint Study Group, elaborates that one such cooperation occurred during discussions regarding the agricultural sector, one that is particularly weak in South Korea, but thriving in India.

 The deal, for South Korea, added to a large roster of existing bilateral and multilateral free trade agreements created under the term of Korean President Roh Moo-hyun.
 As for India, the negotiations coincided with then-incumbent Indian Prime Minister Manmohan Singh's Look East initiative, which promised greater regional integration between India and the markets of East Asia.

-After 12 rounds of negotiations between January of 2005 and September 25, 2008, the committee concluded discussion and went into a phase of legal review by both governments.
+After 12 rounds of negotiations between January 2005 and September 25, 2008, the committee concluded discussion and went into a phase of legal review by both governments.
 The bill was passed by the Indian parliament on July 2, 2009 and, subsequently, by the South Korean parliament on November 6, 2009.